ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

   would have perfered the right trigger.
 So we changed the keybinds for the controller after these feedback.
   The jump from the up movement and now they are two seperate controls.
 We also rebinded the dash to be square and triangle which gives the player more options.
 This was done the same to grabing where there are multiple inputs for it such as both triggers and bumpers are now keybinds for it.
+Futhermore from the testing people noted keybinds for when playing two players on a single keyboard was unplayable.
+Some changes such as chaging the arrow keys to I, J, K, and L since we noticed that some people did not have arrow keys on their keyboard.

 - Another suggestion we had was the difficulty of the level design.
 Although I intentionally designed the level to be hard with near impossible jumps I agree some trap and platform placement was unfair.
 So some map tweaks were made to make the level more